Are you wondering if white subway tile dye lots can be different? I can assure you from personal experience the answer is YES they can!

 Hopefully, this valuable information will help someone else avoid the same issues we had with our white subway tile dye lot.

-I hope you have an amazing holiday season full of Unicorns & Rainbows!
+Have an amazing day full of Unicorns & Rainbows!

 Share your thoughts: